-- Communicate in an open and transparent manner - Only send communication via text, email or social media if it is necessary and relates to the activity the child or young person is involved in - Get signed consent from parents/carers before using any of these methods of communication with children or young people.
-Explain to the parents/carers the purpose for the communication and the method by which communication will be sent to the children and/or young people - Get signed consent from the young person, if they are aged 13 or over, about the agreed methods of communication, depending on the young person's maturity and ability to consent - Members of staff and/or volunteers should communicate information regarding programmes, events, training and matches through the agreed method of communication and: - copy in with another designated member of staff or volunteer to the communication - copy in the child and young person's parents/carer, if possible - only use group texts or emails, if possible
+Ge eneral principles D D: ٠ Communicate in an open and transparent ٠ For 'private' group chats on social media, make manner sure that there is more than one member of staff • Only send communication via text, email or and/or volunteer part of the group chat social media if it is necessary and relates to the • Remove and report any offensive comments or activity the child or young person is involved in messages immediately to the Child Wellbeing • Get signed consent from parents/carers before and Protection Officer and to the social media using any of these methods of communication site, if appropriate with children or young people.
+Explain to the • Keep all phone numbers and/or email parents/carers the purpose for the addresses of children and young people in a communication and the method by which secure and confidential place communication will be sent to the children • Keep access to personal mobile numbers and and/or young people email addresses of the children and young • Get signed consent from the young person, if people to a practical minimum with only relevant they are aged 13 or over, about the agreed members of staff and/or volunteers having methods of communication, depending on the access to this information and only when young person's maturity and ability to consent necessary to enable them to fulfil their role • Members of staff and/or volunteers should • Report to the Child Wellbeing and Protection communicate information regarding Officer any instances where you receive any programmes, events, training and matches inappropriate communications from a child through the agreed method of communication and/or a young person.
+Do not reply.
+The Child and: Wellbeing and Protection Officer will agree what - copy in with another designated member of action the club will take e.g. notifying parents staff or volunteer to the communication and any other appropriate individuals or - copy in the child and young person's agencies parents/carer, if possible - only use group texts or emails, if possible